Homomesy in products of three chains and multidimensional recombination: Homomesy on and higher dimensional recombination

-The idea behind \prorecomb{v}{\gamma} is the same as in the 2-dimensional case: we take one layer from each order ideal in a sequence of order ideals from a promotion orbit to form the layers of a new order ideal.
+The idea behind \prorecomb{v}{\gamma} is the same as in the two-dimensional case: we take sequentially one layer from each order ideal from a promotion orbit to form the layers of a new order ideal.
 See Figure \ref{fig:2x3x2recomb} for an example.
-In addition to generalizing recombination to $n$ dimensions, we will also generalize Proposition \ref{prop:2dcommute} to $n$ dimensions.
+In addition to generalizing recombination to $n$ dimensions, we also generalize Proposition \ref{prop:2dcommute} to $n$ dimensions.